 - An adoption Contract must be signed by PMFC and Adopter.
 This is a legal document and an actual signature is required.
 If the form must be mailed back and forth, allow time for that to happen.
 Electronic PDF is allowed if you can print/scan.

 - Adoption fee is $200.00 This generally does NOT cover what we have invested in medical care and room & board.
 But it helps.

 Detailed notes are below the summary

-- Can eat food/treats near other dogs: Oddly, she is guarded when in her crate, but not when taking treats in a loose group.
+- Can eat food/treats near other dogs: Oddly, she is guarded when in her crate, but not when eating or taking treats in a loose group.

 - Preferred style of play: She likes to run in the yard and gentle tussling.

 .
 Men: Yes

 .
 Women: Yes